Lettice Knollys: Blount and Essex

-Lettice's second son, Walter Devereux, died 1591 in France while on military duty, and in subsequent years she was anxious for her elder son's safety.
+Lettice's second son, Walter Devereux, died 1591 in France while on military duty at the siege of Rouen and in subsequent years she was anxious for her elder son's safety.
 She addressed him "Sweet Robin", longing for his letters and helpless about his moodiness and depression.
 In 1593, she sold Leicester House to him, after which it became known as Essex House.
 She moved to Drayton Bassett near Chartley in Staffordshire, which would be her main residence for the rest of her life.
 Still banished from court, she saw no point in returning to London without being reconciled to Elizabeth.
 In December 1597, having heard from friends that "Her Majesty is very well prepared to hearken to terms of pacification", she prepared to do "a winter journey" if her son thought "it be to any purpose".
 "Otherwise a country life is fittest for disgraced persons", she commented.
 She travelled to London, staying at Essex House from January till March 1598, and seeking a reconciliation with Elizabeth.
 At last a short meeting was granted, in which the Countess kissed the Queen and "the Queen kissed her", but nothing really changed.

 Essex was imprisoned in 1599 after returning from his command in Ireland without licence; his mother came to London to intercede for him with the Queen.
 She tried to send Elizabeth a present in the form of a gown, which Elizabeth neither accepted nor refused.
 Her efforts to get sight of her son made matters worse: "Mislike is taken that his mother and friends have been in a house that looks into York Garden where he uses to walk, and have saluted each other out of a window."
 Both his military incompetence and his de facto abandonment of his post were condoned on that occasion, but rather than count his blessings and hold his peace, he became malcontent, chafed at his failures, and fell into rebellion.
 During Essex' revolt, trial, and execution in February 1601, Lettice remained at Drayton Basset.
 The event was a comprehensive personal disaster for her, because she lost not only her son but also her beloved third husband, who was, she wrote, her "best friend".
 Sir Christopher Blount was executed on 18 March 1601, three weeks after the execution of his stepson, to whom he had been a friend and confidant for many years.
-Sir Christopher had taken in Mary Cresswell and after he died she was looked after by Lettice.
+Sir Christopher had taken in as his ward Mary Cresswell and after he died she was looked after by Lettice.
 Lettice was alarmed when she discovered that Cresswell was set on becoming a nun.
 With the aid of her chaplain she close to brainwashed the child until she finally accepted the Protestant faith.
 Cresswell's life story would in time be well known.